Bootlegger short Course

 The Bootlegger is a 10-hole short course that puts an emphasis on fun versus your score in relationship to par.

 The name is an ode to the local legend of the Purple Gang running the South Branch Ranch on the property back in the 20s and 30s.
 The Purple Gang was a Detroit-area mafia family that ran alcohol from Canada during prohibition.
 Additionally, the pavilion next to the first tee will now be known as the Bootlegger Bar.

-Situated on a peaceful, rolling bulge of land positioned perfectly between The Loop and Forest Dunes courses and near the spacious clubhouse, pavilion, practice area and massive HillTop Putting Course, the short course, with fun, strategic holes measuring between 50 and 155 yards, will be a focal point and energetic hot spot for golfers of all ages and skill levels.
+The Bootlegger sits atop a peaceful, rolling bulge of land positioned perfectly between The Loop and Forest Dunes courses and near the spacious clubhouse, Bootlegger Bar, practice area and massive HillTop Putting Course.
+Its fun, strategic holes measure between 65 and 150 yards, and create an energetic hot spot for golfers of all ages and skill levels.

 The course was designed by Keith Rhebb and Riley Johns who had previously completed the much-heralded renovation of the Winter Park 9 course outside of Orlando.
 Their task was to build a course with entertaining shot values and an unintimidating sense of fun.

 “You don’t often get the chance to get super creative when designing courses, but with the short course we really had the opportunity to have some fun with it," Rhebb said.
 "Ownership wanted it to be fun and always engaging, and we were able to express that in the design."